-The County's recent growth rates over the past 20 years are far below the average earlier growth rate of 2.0% for the County during the decade of the 1980's, as can be seen through comparisons to the numbers in Table 2.
-It should also be noted that the slower County growth rates of recent years represent a significant change from previous periods (the 1960's and 1970's) when the County grew much faster than the State.
-As for our neighboring counties, in 2009 Monterey County grew at 1.12% (up from 1.10% in 2008), San Benito County grew at 0.81% (up from 0.59% in 2008), and Santa Clara County grew at 1.26% (down from 1.56% in 2008).
+The County's growth rate over the past 20 years have been far below the average earlier growth rate of 2.0% during the decade of the 1980's, as shown in Table 2.
+It should also be noted that the slower County growth rates of recent years represent a significant change from previous decades (the 1960's and 1970's) when the County grew much faster than the State.